 I also work to cultivate wonder in philosophical reading.
 Careful and detailed analysis, argumentation, and critical thought are essential to good philosophical practice.
 We certainly spend a great deal of time—the majority of time—in class working on these philosophical habits.

-Nevertheless, I find that if I spend all of our class time in the land of abstraction, it cuts students off from their bodies, and it makes it difficult for them to understand how philosophy connects to their lives in a meaningful and joyful way (which, by the way, I believe it absolutely does).
+Nevertheless, I find that if I spend all of our class time in the land of abstraction, it cuts students off from their bodies.
+And it makes it difficult for them to understand how philosophy connects to their lives in a meaningful and joyful way.
 I have been working on cultivating wonder in reading to help class become a place in which bodies and minds, the mundane and extraordinary, are welcome.

 A few weeks ago we were reading Plato’s Euthyphro, a dialogue about a powerful Athenian priest who is both dogmatic and shallow in his views on holiness and piety.
 This leads him to act in stupid and cruel ways.
 When Socrates invites Euthyphro to explain the nature of holiness and piety, Euthyphro’s definitions, it turns out, cannot hold up under basic scrutiny.